‘Once Upon A Time’ Season 7 Spoilers: What Happens When Regina And Henry Finally Meet Again?

 “He looks menacing, doesn’t he?
 There’s always that element of menace and mystery, and [Carlyle’s character] is involved in many of the goings-on in this neighborhood in Seattle.
 It’s a lot of fun and it’s another layer and color for Bobby to play.”

-What do you think will happen with Regina and Henry in Once Upon A Time Season 7?
+What do you think will happen with Regina and Henry in Once Upon a Time Season 7?
 Will there be any conflict between the characters as a result of spending so many years apart?
 How will this affect the storyline and other characters in OUAT?

 [Featured Image by Willy Sanjuan/Invision/AP Images]